NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-11-07-disjoint-sets.md

 - S2 = {f,k}
 - S3 = {d,i,g}

-4. (b,g)
+4.(b,g)

 Existing sets:
 - S2 = {f,k}
 - S4 = {d,i,g,b}

-6. (a,h)
+6.(a,h)

 Existing sets:
 - S2 = {f,k}
 - S4 = {d,i,g,b}
 - S5 = {a,h}

-8. (i,j)
+7.(i,j)

 Existing sets:
 - S2 = {f,k}
 - S5 = {a,h}
 - S6 = {d,i,g,b,j}

-10. (d,k)
+8.(d,k)

 Existing sets:
 - S5 = {a,h}
 - S7 = {d,i,g,b,j,f,k}

-12. (b,j) since both elements are in the same set, this means that there is a cycle in the graph.
+9.(b,j) since both elements are in the same set, this means that there is a cycle in the graph.

 Existing sets:
 - S5 = {a,h}
 - S7 = {d,i,g,b,j,f,k}

-14. (d,f) since both elements are in the same set, this means that there is a cycle in the graph.
+10.(d,f) since both elements are in the same set, this means that there is a cycle in the graph.

 Existing sets:
 - S5 = {a,h}
 - S7 = {d,i,g,b,j,f,k}

-17. (g,j) since both elements are in the same set, this means that there is a cycle in the graph.
+11.(g,j) since both elements are in the same set, this means that there is a cycle in the graph.

 Existing sets:
 - S5 = {a,h}
 - S7 = {d,i,g,b,j,f,k}

-19. (a,e)
+12.(a,e)

 Existing sets:
 - S8 = {d,i,g,b,j,f,k,a,h,e}